citusdata/docker/README.md

 ### Docker Compose

 The included `docker-compose.yml` file provides an easy way to get started with a Citus cluster, complete with multiple workers.
-Just copy it to your current directory and run:
+Just copy it to your current directory, specify POSTGRES_PASSWORD value in the `docker-compose.yml` file and run:

 ```bash
 docker-compose -p citus up